telerik/fiddler-everywhere-docs/get-started/collaboration.md

     - [Live Traffic toolbar]({%slug web-sessions-list%}#live-traffic-toolbar) provides **Share** option.
 Press the **Share** button to prompt two consecutive windows for entering save and share related information.
     - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Share** option via the context menu.
 Press the **Share** button to prompt two consecutive windows for entering save and share related information.
     - [Sessions list]({%slug saved-sessions-tab%}) provides **Share** functionality via dedicated button.
 The list contains previously saved sessions or sessions shared with the user.
 Press the **Share** button to prompt a window for entering share related information.
-    - [File menu]({%slug file-menu%}) allows you to import/export different known formats (like HTTPArchive, Packet Capture, Folder Tree, and others) and to load and save Fiddler archives (**SAZ** format) that are holding captured sessions.
+    - [Context menu]({%slug web-sessions-list%}#live-traffic-context-menu) allows you to export different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

 >important The Fiddler Everywhere free version has a quota for sharing sessions with collaborators.
 Check [the advantages provided by Fiddler Everywhere Pro]({%slug introduction%}#fiddler-everywhere-pro), which significantly extends the collaboration quotas.